-Total amount (million yen) Officers who al employee (people) so hold posts Description 14 1 Salary as consideration for services rendered.
+Total amount (Million yen) Officers who also hold employee posts (persons) Description 15 1 Salary as consideration for services rendered.

-(5) Information on Shareholdings
+(5) Information on Shareholdings Not applicable.

 Section V. Financial Information

 - 1. Method of Preparation of Consolidated Financial Statements and Non-consolidated Financial Statements - (1) The consolidated financial statements of the Company are prepared in compliance with the Ordinance on Terminology, Forms, and Preparation Methods of Consolidated Financial Statements (Ordinance of the Ministry of Finance No. 28 of 1976). - (2) The non-consolidated financial statements of the Company are prepared in compliance with the Ordinance on Terminology, Forms, and Preparation Methods of Financial Statements (Ordinance of the Ministry of Finance No. 59 of 1963; hereinafter referred to as the "Ordinance on Non-Consolidated Financial Statements").
 Because the Company is classified as a company that prepares its financial statements pursuant to special provisions, the non-consolidated financial statements are prepared as provided in Article 127 of the Ordinance on Non-Consolidated Financial Statements.